-Talasana (Palm Tree) Sequence, also referred to as Tadasana (Mountain Pose) is the first krama of the vinyasa krama yoga that Krishnamacharya taught Srivatsa Ramaswami, who studied with him for over 33 years.
+Talasana (Palm Tree) Sequence, also referred to as Tadasana (Mountain Pose) is the foundational krama of vinyasa krama yoga.

-Starting in Tadasana-Samasthiti and maintaining the steadiness with the feet together throughout the practice initiates balance and stability by moving from our center and pulling prana up from the earth through the spine.
+Starting in Tadasana-Samasthiti and maintaining the steadiness and focus of mind and steadiness of body with the feet together throughout the practice, initiates balance and stability by moving from our center.

 Practiced with the two feet together all the major joints and muscles of the body are exercised using arm movements, back bends, side bends, twists, forward bends, squats and balancing foot stretches.
 The position of the head remains chin to chest (not the full jalandhara bandha as is practiced in maha mudra and tataka mudra) for most of the practice which lengthens the thoracic spine, aids the ujjayi breathing and helps with balance.
 The muscles of the lungs, rib cage, neck, throat & nasal passages all work together in this systematic set of movements.
 The front of the legs remain relaxed.
 A dristhi or focused gaze is maintained throughout the practice.

 The principal element of this practice is the coordination of the mindful (conscious, deliberate) ujjayi breath (throated, long, smooth, with ease) with precisely synchronized slow, graceful movements (relaxed, yet alert) in a predetermined intelligent order that progressively open us up physically and energetically.
 The controlled breath remains unbroken at a uniform rate with a pause after each inhale and exhale to maintain the correct ujjayi.